MethaneRain84/Weather-Schtuff/README.md

 # Weather-Schtuff
-Weather maps taken from several websites and even a couple I generate myself!
+## Weather maps taken from several websites and even a couple I generate myself!

-Suck it!
+### University of Wyoming Radiosonde Data to make Sounding using SkewT Python library